robinucar/limio-code-test/README.md

    - Why do you think that was done, what are the advantages / disadvantages?

+   Organizing components to separate files and directories is typically driven by the need for a scalable, maintainable, and collaborative codebase.
+While it introduces some complexity, the benefits usually more than the disadvantages, especially for medium and large projects.

+Advantages:

+Separation: Each component is isolated in its own file, This makes it easier to read, understand and maintain the code.
+Reusability: Components can be easily reused across different parts of the application or even in different projects.
+Scalability: When the application grows, it's easier to manage and scale a codebase where components are modular and isolated.

+Easy Debugging: With components in separate files, it's easier to find and fix bugs.

+Testing: Unit tests can be written for individual components without worrying about the rest of the application.

+Development: Multiple developers can work on different components without causing merge conflicts.

+Disadvantages:

+Understand Directory: New developers may need time to understand the directory structure.

+More Files to Manage: Having many small files like I did :)) can make it harder to navigate the project.

 2. Thinking about a production ready app, what do you think is missing from all the examples?

+- User Authentication: User can login with their username or email and password
+- Routing : Setting up routing to handle multiple pages within the app.
+- CI/CD integration: Continuous Integration: Automated testing and building using services like GitHub Actions or Jenkins etc...
+  Continuous Deployment: Automated deployment pipelines to staging and production environments.
+- Testing : Unit tests, integration tests, and end-to-end tests

 3. Are you familiar with Redux?
 If so what is the basic idea behind it and what would be a good case for using it?

+Yes I am familiar with redux and I used in this code test to manage the state.
+Without redux Whe have to pass data from a parent component down through multiple levels of nested child components via props.
+This calls props drilling.
+However with medium and large application it is difficult and complex to pass data from parents through to child components via props.
+To sort this problem out luckily we have redux.
+With redux we do not need to pass data from parents to child components.
+We can connect The stateful components easily to redux store for state management like I did in this coding test.

 4. Are you familiar with useEffect React Hook?
 When would you use it?
 What are some disadvantages of its overuse?

+   The useEffect hook allows us to perform side effects in our function components.
+For example data fetching, subscriptions, manually changing the DOM, and more.

+Disadvantages of Overusing useEffect:

+    Complexity: Multiple useEffect calls in a single component can make the logic difficult to follow.
+    Performance: If not used carefully, useEffect can cause unnecessary re-renders and performance issues.
+For example without dependencies effects can run more than we need.
+    Debugging: Debugging components with many side effects can be difficult.
+Understanding the order of execution can become complicated.

 ### Coding Challenges